dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1045: Corporate penalties must be appropriate and just.
+### T1045: Penalties may include fines or criminal charges.

 |Support|
 |---|